girlhefunnyaf44/2.412-GHz-2.472-GHz-RF-analyzer/README.md

 <br><br>

-* 💥 I might add SYN Flood 💥
+* 💥 Adding SYN Flood
 * 🎨 Definitely considering making a GUI and customizing it to the extreme!
 * 🌐 How about adding support for scanning multiple protocols and frequencies?
-The sky's the limit! 🌌

 <br><br>